PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter07/Tutorial/README.md

 ## Step 2: Transforming the data structure

 HTML tables are nested hierarchical structures.
 In a table, the `<td>` data cell is nested in a `<tr>` row, which is part of the `<table>`.
 Columns are formed by the `<td>` data cells inside the rows.
 It will be easier to bind the data if it has a similar structure.
-For example, to have years as columns and months as rows, you must reorganize the data so that the years are grouped by month (this is the opposite of what we did in our examples).
+For example, to have years as columns and months as rows, you must reorganize the data so that the years are grouped by month first, then by year.
 This way you can bind months to `<tr>` elements, and years to `<td>` elements.

 You can achieve this sort of nesting with `d3.rollup()`, which takes the data array, a reduce function and one or more functions that return the grouping keys, and generates an array of nested maps.
 We won’t be using the keys to retrieve any values, so it’s simpler to use `d3.rollups()`, as it returns nested arrays instead of maps.